 |Tequila Calle 23 (700 ml) Reposado (80 proof)

 |Tequila Calle 23 Blanco (80 proof)

 Tequila Aficionado: Women in the Tequila Industry: Sophie Decobecq

 Forbes: 18 Of The Best Tequilas To Try Right Now

 "Sophie Decobecq is something of an anomaly in the world of tequila, not just for being a beautiful woman in a male dominated industry but for her application of science to tequila production." - Class Magazine 8/2010

-Sophie graduated from an eminent UTC university in her native France in 1999 with degrees in biochemistry and engineering.
-She traveled to Mexico to study fermentation at the research center of Polytechnics Institute in Mexico City.
+Her journey to tequila production began with her training as a biological chemist, which in 1999 led to a work placement in a Mexican research center, working with yeasts and lactic bacteria.
 While visiting tequila distilleries as part of her research, Sophie fell in love with the culture, the people, the scenery and the tequila spirit.
 She permanently moved to Mexico in 2003 and started Calle 23 shortly after.

 Sophie cooks her tequila piñas in three stainless steel autoclaves.
 While many frown upon the use of autoclaves, she sees the ovens as providing great control over the cooking process.
 Also, they are only detrimental when used at high pressures, and Sophie runs her ovens at below 1kg/cm2.
 The piñas are steam roasted in a cooking process that takes around 16 hours.

-She has fourteen 30,000 liter stainless steel tanks for fermentation.
-Then double distillation occurs in stainless steel pots stills with copper serpentine steam elements.
+She has fourteen 30,000-liter stainless steel tanks for fermentation.
+Then double distillation occurs in stainless steel pot stills with copper serpentine steam elements.
 The reposado and añejo are aged in seasoned American whiskey barrels (minimum 8 months and minimum 16 months, respectively).
 The small bottling line has automated filling but labels and seals are applied by hand.